AboutInjury PrioritiesEducationPrograms & PartnershipsNews & EventsData & Surveillance

 Course Structure

-SPPH 555 is a mixed mode course.
-Students work with their instructors, teaching assistant and fellow students both online and face-to-face in the classroom.
-Key components of injury prevention are outlined through online lectures, guest lectures, online activities and pre-assigned readings.
-The course is divided into three main modules.
-Each module includes an online component and a face-to-face meeting.
-The online portion of this course includes a series of audio-lectures, an online activity and a live online teleconference.
-The face-to-face component of the course takes place over three days and includes guest lectures and small group discussions.
-The course is designed so that the online material supports and compliments the face-to-face meetings.
-Students connect these materials through thoughtful discussion and participation at these meetings.
-Contact BCIRPU for further details: bcinjury@bcchr.ca
+Throughout SPPH 555, students work with their instructors, teaching assistant, and fellow students.
+Key components of injury prevention are outlined through both online and face-to-face meetings.
+The online portion of this course includes a series of audio-lectures, an online activity, and a live online video conference.
+The face-to-face component of the course takes place on the UBC Vancouver campus, and includes guest lectures and small group discussions.
+For further details on the course, please contact us at bcinjury@bcchr.ca.

 Enrollment